jmichelin/waffle.io/CAREERS.md

 We’re a distributed team, with teammates in Boulder, CO and Raleigh, NC.

 We run as a startup inside a big company.
-That means we do our own sales, marketing, devops, and of course product, development, and support.
+That means we do our own sales, marketing, devops, and of course product development, and support.
 Each of us wears many hats.

 ### The Tech